 Migration from UAT Environment to Production Environment.

-Server and memory upgrades activities & Deploy patches in server.
+Server and memory upgrade activities & Deploy patches in a server.

 Maintain the Platform Availability.